 - 5.1 In general the governance and internal control systems within the Authority are working effectively and have been reviewed by the Solicitor and Monitoring Officer and the Chief Finance Officer and are independently validated by the internal and external auditors.
 As a consequence of certain Internal Audit findings, the Authority has undertaken a review of Safeguarding policies and practices.
-These changes were agreed with Internal Audit in May 2021. - 5.2 During 2021/22 the Authority will be: - Continuing the communication and implementation of the 2018-23 National Park Partnership Plan; - Producing guidance on the recently adopted Local Plan; - Working with Defra to deliver the eight points of the National Parks Plan; - Monitoring new legislation and changes in policy to ensure that account is taken of the impact on National Parks and National Park communities; - Responding to the Government on the Landscape Review; - Continuing to operate within limited resources while increasing revenue from alternative sources; - Continuing to develop customer service standards and culture; and - Monitoring the performance of the Corporate Plan. - Abide by the working arrangements determined by law and recommended guidance in the context of the current pandemic. - Implement the updated Safeguarding policies and procedures. - Potentially establish a method of allocating new funding streams. - Manage the ongoing impact of cv19. - Implement the transition back to in person but distanced meetings, and staff gradually returning to Exmoor House. - Continue to engage and communicate flexibly while making best use of technology.
+These changes were confirmed with Internal Audit during 2021/22. - 5.2 During 2022/23 the Authority will be: - Continuing the communication and implementation of the 2018-23 National Park Partnership Plan; - Producing guidance on the recently adopted Local Plan; - Working with Defra to deliver the eight points of the National Parks Plan; - Monitoring new legislation and changes in policy to ensure that account is taken of the impact on National Parks and National Park communities; - Responding to the Government on the Landscape Review; - Continuing to operate within limited resources while increasing revenue from alternative sources; - Continuing to develop customer service standards and culture; and - Monitoring the performance of the Corporate Plan. - Implement the transition back to in person but distanced meetings, and staff gradually returning to Exmoor House. - Continue to engage and communicate flexibly while making best use of technology. - Undertake a review of Financial Regulations - Assist DEFRA with the Governance sections of the Landscapes Review. - Continue to adapt the Farming in Protected Landscapes panel and model of decision making. - Understand the implications of the new Somerset Unitary on the Authority's decision making.

-We propose over the coming year to take steps to address the above matters to 5.3 further enhance our governance arrangements.
+- Support Somerset County Council in their implementation of a new financial ledger to ensure that ENPA's requirements are fully met. - 5.3 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our annual review.